hohung113/Assignment2/README.md

-# Simple Project For PizzaStore
+# Simple Project For Pizza Store